Machine Learning Force Fields: Introduction

 This review will focus on the construction of ML-FFs for the usage in MD simulations and other applications (for details on how to set up such simulations or how to extract physical insights from them, refer to Refs.~\citenum{payne1986molecular,adcock2006molecular,paquet2015molecular}).
-The text is structured as follows: Section~\ref{sec:applications_of_machine_learned_force_fields} lists several applications of ML-FFs described in the literature and highlights physical and chemical insights made possible through the use of ML, which could not have been obtained by conventional methods.
-Next, Section~\ref{sec:mathematical_and_coceptual_framework} reviews fundamental concepts of chemistry (\ref{subsec:chemistry_foundations}) and machine learning (\ref{subsec:machine_learning_foundations}) relevant to the construction of ML-FFs and discusses special considerations when the two are combined (\ref{subsec:combining_ml_and_chemistry}).
-It provides readers new to these concepts with the necessary background to understand the remainder of the review.
+The text is structured as follows: Section~\ref{sec:mathematical_and_coceptual_framework} reviews fundamental concepts of chemistry (\ref{subsec:chemistry_foundations}) and machine learning (\ref{subsec:machine_learning_foundations}) relevant to the construction of ML-FFs and discusses special considerations when the two are combined (\ref{subsec:combining_ml_and_chemistry}).
+As this article is intended for both chemists and machine learning practitioners, these sections provide all readers with the necessary background to understand the remainder of the review.
+Experts in either field may want to skip over the respective sections, as they discuss fundamentals.
 The next part (Section~\ref{sec:best_practices_and_pitfalls}) serves as a step-by-step guide and reference for readers that want to apply ML-FFs in their own research.
 Here, the best practices for constructing ML-FFs are outlined, possible problems that may be encountered along the way (and how to avoid them) are discussed and an overview of several software packages, which may be used to accelerate the construction of ML-FFs, is provided.
+Section~\ref{sec:applications_of_machine_learned_force_fields} lists several applications of ML-FFs described in the literature and highlights physical and chemical insights made possible through the use of ML.
 The review is concluded in Section~\ref{sec:challenges} by a discussion of obstacles that still need to be overcome to extend the applicability of ML-FFs to an even broader context.